etn-ccis/blui-react-native-component-library/MIGRATION.md

     - This component has been removed from the library can be replaced by [Text](https://callstack.github.io/react-native-paper/docs/components/Text/) component from React Native Paper.
 - IconWrapper
     - This component has been removed from the library.
 Icons can be used in Brightlayer UI React Native Components in various ways.
 Please refer [icons usage guidelines](./docs/Icons) for more info.
+- Themed Components

-All the themed components have been removed.
+    - All the themed components have been removed, as we have updated all the components with the Brightlayer UI's required styles and themes.

 ## NOTES